The Search for Constrained Random Generators: Related Work

 \mypara{The Constrained Generator Synthesis Problem} As we discuss in detail in \autoref{sec:evaluation}, both QuickChick~\cite{lampropoulosGeneratingGoodGenerators2017, paraskevopoulouComputingCorrectlyInductive2022} and Cobb~\cite{lafontaineWeveGotYou2025} address the constrained generator synthesis problem in as we define it.

-One other tool that also produces generators from predicates directly, rather than searching during generation, is the automation in Isabelle~\cite{Bulwahn12smartgen,Bulwahn12}.
-The work in Isabelle is the spiritual predecessor of QuickChick's automation, so we decided comparing against QuickChick directly was a higher priority, although the approaches are not exactly the same.
-Isabelle can actually handle some predicates expressed as functions, although the approach still fundamentally follows the structure of the predicate to derive a generator, rather than implementing a more flexible search like \impname does.
-We would like to more carefully compare our approach to Isabelle's in the future.
+There are two other related tools that we did not get a chance to evaluate against, since both are predecessors of and inspiration for the generator automation in QuickChick.
+First, Luck~\cite{lampropoulosBeginnerLuckLanguage2017} is a standalone language for writing predicates (with some light annotations) from which reasonably efficient generators could be derived.
+Luck's predicate language is almost completely subsumed by QuickChick's handling of inductive relations.
+Second, before the work in Rocq there was work on deriving generators in Isabelle~\cite{Bulwahn12smartgen,Bulwahn12}.
+The work in Isabelle is different from QuickChick in a few ways, and Isabelle can handle some predicates expressed as functions (rather than inductive relations).
+That said, the approach still fundamentally follows the structure of the predicate to derive a generator, rather than implementing a more flexible search like \impname does.
+We would like to compare our approach to both Luck and Isabelle in the future.

 \mypara{Deductive Program Synthesis} Deductive program synthesis takes a specification in some logic and searches for a proof that the specification holds; proofs found by the search can be read as correct-by-construction programs.
 The simplest version of deductive synthesis is {\em type-directed synthesis}~\cite{10.1145/2491956.2462192,oseraTypeandexampledirectedProgramSynthesis2015,oseraConstraintbasedTypedirectedProgram2019,10.1145/2837614.2837629}, where proofs are by application of typing rules.
 This has been extended to expressive type systems like refinement types~\cite{polikarpovaProgramSynthesisPolymorphic2016} and semantic types~\cite{10.1145/3519939.3523450}.
 (Cobb~\cite{lafontaineWeveGotYou2025} also performs type-directed synthesis to generate repairs, but uses a \emph{bottom-up} approach instead of a deductive one.)
 Several systems extend this approach to other logics~\cite{10.1145/2509136.2509555,10.1145/2676726.2677006,10.1145/3133889}, including separation logic~\cite{itzhakyCyclicProgramSynthesis2021,polikarpovaStructuringSynthesisHeapmanipulating2019,10.1145/3591278}.